 Foodbank Australia, the nation’s largest hunger relief organisation, provides millions of meals each year.
-Demand has increased recently, with bushfires, floods and the COVID-19 pandemic accelerating the issue of food insecurity for many Australians.
+From the global pandemic, to rising cost of living and natural disasters, these events have accelerated the issue of food insecurity for many, many Australians.

 As Nestlé has worked with Foodbank for many years, we realise food relief often depends on what’s available – people can receive a mix of items and not necessarily know how to turn them into a nutritious meal.

 That’s an issue we wanted to help address.
 The idea of a recipe base that would make a great-tasting meal no matter what ingredients are on hand was born, and from this, we created the first-ever custom product for Foodbank.